Deceptions in the Food Industry: Low-Fat Foods

 • Dairy products that are preferably raw, and whole-fat like milk, cheese, cream, sour cream, yogurt, buttermilk, and cream cheese from healthy cows on pasture without preservatives, additives, hormones, or antibiotics

 • Meats and poultry from grass-fed animals, and don’t trim the fat off.
+Meat from grassfed animals has 2 to 4 times more Omega 3 essential fatty acids than its conventional counterparts (grain-fed meat).
 Fat from healthy animals on pasture contains the correct ratios of enzymes and nutrients your body can recognize, absorb, and use for health

 • Foods with fat contain more nutrients than those without, and especially fat-soluble vitamins A, D, E, and K which are necessary to absorb other nutrients in the foods you eat.